BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 **_Add the following action to step "M" of your procedure:_**

-1. [  ] Store materials in tamper-evident bag and sign it.
+1. [  ] Store materials in tamper-evident bag, record the serial number, and sign it.

 **_Add the following to your requirements list:_**